 Who I am?

-Below are pictures of my wonderful husband, our beautiful girls, our BIG puppy, Jax and our FATcat Porkie :
+Below are pictures of my wonderful husband, our beautiful girls, Jax and Einstein :

 To provide a structured learning environment, I teach the curriculum using a student oriented approach.
 Hands-on, inquiry based activities and labs are my primary mode of instruction.
 This approach places learning in the hands of the student.
 Students comprehend information more easily when they assimilate the content through interactive experiences.
 I have a personal interest with integrating technology.
 Utilizing modern advances is necessary in today's classroom.